Dihedral symmetries of multiple logarithms: Abstract

 \section{Abstract}

-This paper finds relationships between multiple logarithms with a dihedral group action on the arguments.
-I generalize the combinatorics developed in Gangl, Goncharov and Levin's $R$-deco polygon representation of multiple logarithms to find these relations.
-By writing multiple logarithms as iterated integrals, my arguments are valid for iterated integrals as over an arbitrary field.
+This paper finds relationships between multiple polylogarithms with a dihedral group action on the arguments.
+I generalize the combinatorics developed in Gangl, Goncharov and Levin's $R$-deco polygon representation of multiple polylogarithms to find these relations.
+These relations between $R$-deco polygons, and between $R$-deco polygons and iterated integrals, can only be defined up to a primitive co-ideal.